Macrometacorp/docs/docs/cep/query-guide/stream.md

 ## Using Streams as Source and Sink

 You can use streams as sinks and sources for stream workers.
-For more information, refer to [Stream Source](../source/stream-source.md) and [Stream Sink](../sink/stream-sink.md).